 Blanchisseuse beach © Andy

-The island nation of Trinidad and Tobago, known colloquially as 'TNT', consists of the two southernmost Caribbean islands, which are a geological extension of the South American continent.
-While the two islands are vastly different in character, together they offer the best of everything one can expect from a Caribbean experience.
+Trinidad and Tobago, known colloquially as 'TNT', consist of the two southernmost Caribbean islands.
+While the two islands are vastly different in character, together they offer visitors the best elements of the Caribbean experience.

-Trinidad is the site of the bustling capital, Port of Spain, which is sophisticated, cosmopolitan, and culturally diverse, its vibrancy reflected in its main attraction, the annual Carnival.
-Locals spend most of the year preparing for the lavish February fling which is pastiche of calypso music and dance, food, dazzling costumes, and marvellous floats.
-The chic capital, with its colonial architecture and modern, high-rise towers, continually hums with colourful markets, bazaars, and malls, with a patchwork quilt of Gothic cathedrals, mosques, and Hindu temples - all of which testify to the diversity of cultures and creeds that throng the streets.
+Trinidad is home to the bustling capital, Port of Spain, which is sophisticated, cosmopolitan, and culturally diverse.
+The capital's vibrancy is reflected in its main attraction, the annual Carnival.
+Locals spend most of the year preparing for the lavish February fling which is a pastiche of calypso music and dance, food, dazzling costumes, and marvellous floats.

-Those wanting a quieter experience can leave the hectic city behind and explore Trinidad's beautiful north coast beaches or hike through the forested peaks of the interior.
-Along the east coast nature lovers will find protected wetlands and coconut groves, while down south on this rectangular island are some enchanting fishing villages nestled near quiet, empty beaches.
+Those looking for a more peaceful experience can leave the frenetic city behind and explore Trinidad's beautiful north coast beaches or hike through the forested peaks of the interior.
+Along the east coast, nature lovers will find protected wetlands and coconut groves, while down south on this rectangular island are some enchanting fishing villages nestled near secluded beaches.